ScorpioGameKing/NirnWeaver/README.md

 ![The default ESP Managing view.](https://github.com/ScorpioGameKing/NirnWeaver/blob/main/assets/images/NirnWeaverESPTUI.png)

-> [!NOTE]
-> The ESP Manager is the current default landing page for NirnWeaver

 The ESP Manager helps automatically stage any valid esp files found in the Downloads directory and inside the game files.
 With these staged files you can easily install and uninstall quickly while having quick tools for adjusting your load order.